 Humanistic therapy takes an approach of growth and acceptance with the underlying assumption that people are fundamentally good.
 It relies on the belief that every person has the potential to create healthy relationships.

 Existential therapy falls into the humanistic category.
-It targets responsibility and freedom from thoughts and behaviors that prevent the person from having the relationships and life they want.
+It targets responsibility and freedom from thoughts and behaviors that keep someone from having the relationships and life they want.
 The therapist helps create a philosophical basis drawn from historical philosophers, followed by the client then drawing on that basis to make decisions and change behavior.

 Client-centered or person-centered therapy is another popular form of humanistic therapy.
 It began in the 1940s and follows the assumption that each individual has the capacity to be the expert on their own experiences.
 It’s an approach that emphasizes the whole person, and that each individual is more than their collective symptoms.
 This method factors in personality and motivations on the road to improving well being.